apivideo/api.video-documentation/reference/admin-api-overview.md

 The Admin API offers 2 sets of endpoints: [`/projects`](/reference/admin-api/Projects) and [`/api-keys`](/reference/admin-api/API-keys).
 In general, the Projects endpoints enable you to programmatically list all your projects, get a specific project, and to create or update a project, while the API keys endpoints enable you to programmatically list all your API keys, get a specific API key, and to create, update, or delete an API key.

+### Knowing your hosting and delivery usage

+The Admin API enables you to programmatically retrieve accurate delievery and hosting usage data.
+This is the same data that api.video uses to calculate pricing based on your usage.

+You can retrieve delivery usage data for live streams, HLS videos, and mp4 videos within a specific project.
+You can also retrieve hosting usage data for all your videos across a specific project.
+Both sets of data can be filtered for the past 7 or 30 days in a daily breakdown.

+Check out the dedicated [Usage](/reference/admin-api/Usage) endpoints for more details!

 ## Authentication

 This API uses [Basic HTTP authentication scheme](https://datatracker.ietf.org/doc/html/rfc7617), which requires an **admin API key** to interact with the Admin API.
 This API key is different from your individual projects’ API keys as it’s one level above them.